Maximal Achievable Service Rates of Codes and Connections to Combinatorial Designs: Problem Statement

 Constraints (1) guarantee that the demands for all objects are satisfied, and constraints (2) ensure that no server receives requests at a rate larger than its capacity.
 Such vectors $\boldsymbol{\lambda}$ form a \textit{polytope} in $\mathbb{R}_{\ge 0}^k$.
-Therefore the SRR is also called the service polytope.
-An important property of the service polytope is that it is convex, as shown in the following. \begin{lemma} ( \cite[Lem.
-1]{SRR:conf/isit/KazemiKS20}) The service rate region $\mathcal{S}(\boldsymbol{G}, \boldsymbol{1}))$ is a non-empty, convex, closed, and bounded subset of $\mathbb{R}_{\ge 0}^k$. \end{lemma} An analysis of the geometric structure and properties of service polytopes, including their volume, can be found in~\cite{Service:journals/siaga/AlfaranoKRS24}.
+Therefore, the SRR is also referred to as the service polytope.
+A key property of the service polytope is that it is convex, as illustrated in the following. \begin{lemma} [ {\cite[Lem.
+1]{SRR:conf/isit/KazemiKS20}}] The service rate region $\mathcal{S}(\boldsymbol{G}, \boldsymbol{1}))$ is a non-empty, convex, closed, and bounded subset of $\mathbb{R}_{\ge 0}^k$. \end{lemma} An analysis of the geometric structure and properties of service rate regions, including their volume, can be found in~\cite{Service:journals/siaga/AlfaranoKRS24}.